 - Marriage: Getting There ~ courtship, dating, betrothal ~ Part One

-- Gayle on Marriage: Getting There ~ courtship, dating, betrothal ~ Part Two
+- Anthea on Marriage: Getting There ~ courtship, dating, betrothal ~ Part Three

 And you can learn about my thoughts on developing your own philosophy of education as well as finding the methods of homeschooling that work best for you and your children bylooking for my presentations on the Home Educating Family media site!

 1.We must acknowledge that we are all sinners.
 “For we are all become as one that is unclean, and all our righteousnesses are as a polluted garment: and we all do fade as a leaf; and our iniquities, like the wind, take us away.
 (Isaiah 64:6) and “All have sinned and fall short of the glory of God.”
 (Romans 3:23)

 2.We are all accountable for our own sins before God.
 “For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.”
 (2 Corinthians 5:10)

 3.There is only one way to be forgiven of these sins and that is through the blood of Jesus Christ.
 “Jesus said, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
 (John 14:6)